MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-how-analyze-actual-versus-budget.md

 2. On the **Chart of Accounts** page, select the relevant general ledger account, and then choose the **G/L Account Balance/Budget** action.
 3. At the top of the page, fill in the fields as necessary to define what is shown.
 4. To see a specification of an amount shown, choose the field.

+## <a name="see-related-training-at-microsoft-learnlearnmodulesbudgets-exchange-rates-dynamics-365-business-centralindex"></a>See Related Training at [Microsoft Learn](/learn/modules/budgets-exchange-rates-dynamics-365-business-central/index)

 ## <a name="see-also"></a>See Also
 [Business Intelligence](bi.md)